Overview-West Coast Walk

 Stay at some of West Coast's finest hotels and guesthouses and visit restaurants serving mouth watering international cuisine.
 A variety of establishments has been selected, offering differences in character.
 All bookings are subject to availability.
 Click on the pictures to view the high standard of accommodation.

-The rate for the Standard option is R7 375 per person for two people sharing.
-For a group of 4, with 2 people per room, the rate is R 5 530.
+The 2019 rate for the Standard 4 day West Coast Walk option is R7 375 per person for two people sharing.
+For a group of 4, with 2 people per room, the 2019 rate is R 5 530.
 It will be 4 star standard.
 Superior accommodation is also available.
 The rate is available on request.
-During low season (May-July) the holiday may be available at a reduced rate.
 A minimum of 2 people per group.
 The above rates apply for groups of two or four people.
 Costs for single accommodation or an extra night or more than four people per group, available on request.

-Your holiday can be extended or amended to include additional activities.
-The costs of these options are not included in the rate of the standard 4 Day trip but is available on request.
+Your holiday can be extended or amended to include additional activities, for instance hiking in the West Coast National Park during the flower season (August or September).
+The costs of additional options are not included in the rate of the standard 4 Day trip but is available on request.

 Any time of the year, but we recommend spring or autumn.
 During spring, late July to beginning October, the normally dry coastline becomes a wildflower tapestry.
 This is normally the highlight of the year.
 A beautiful autumn day or windless winter’s day on this coastline is a gem and something to experience.
 The winter temperature is mild and the West Coast is a low rainfall area During the winter (low season) accommodation is normally more freely available.
 It is a good option for local guests who are either prepared to accept weather risks or can change their plans based on 7 day weather predictions.
 During December and January (high season) strong south easterly winds can be unpleasant.